-- give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 October 2023 and of the Group's loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards and with regards to the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of Companies (Jersey) Law 1991.
+- give a true and fair view of the state of the Group's and Parent Company's affairs as at 31 October 2024 and of its loss for the year then ended; - have been properly prepared in accordance with UK adopted International Financial Reporting Standards and the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of Companies (Jersey) Law 1991.

-We have audited the financial statements of JLA Acquisitions Topco Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 October 2023 which comprise the consolidated income statement, the consolidated statement of comprehensive income, the consolidated and parent company statement of financial position, the consolidated and parent company statements of changes in equity, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards for the Group and United Kingdom Accounting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice) for the Parent Company, together as (the "Applicable Financial Reporting Standards").
+We have audited the financial statements of JLA Acquisitions Topco Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 October 2024 which comprise the consolidated income statement, the consolidated statement of total comprehensive income, the consolidated and parent company statement of financial position, the consolidated and parent company statement of changes in equity, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and; for the Group, the International Financial Reporting Standards; for the Parent Company, United Kingdom Accounting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice) together the "Applicable Financial Reporting Standards".